ISRO to launch PSLV-C54 on Nov 26 with Oceansat-3, 8 nano satellites | Technology

 - India

-The Indian Space Research Organisation will launch PSLV-C54/ EOS-06 mission with Oceansat-3 and eight nano satellites on board from Sriharikota spaceport on November 26.
+The Indian Space Research Organisation will launch PSLV-C54/ EOS-06 mission with Oceansat-3 and eight nano satellites, including one from Bhutan, on board from Sriharikota spaceport on November 26.

-The launch is scheduled at 11.46 am on Saturday, said the national space agency headquartered here.
+The launch is scheduled at 11.56 am (rpt 11.56 am) on Saturday, said the national space agency headquartered here.

 Asked about the passengers aboard the rocket, a senior ISRO official told PTI on Sunday: ''EOS-06 (Oceansat-3) plus eight nano satellites (BhutanSat, 'Anand' from Pixxel, Thybolt two numbers from Dhruva Space, and Astrocast - four numbers from Spaceflight USA).